-Active isolated stretching (AIS) is an effective method of stretching developed by Aaron Mattes.
-It is more effective than traditional or static stretching as it stretches the muscle when it is maximally relaxed.
-Scientific evidence has determined that only a relaxed muscle can be stretched effectively.
+Active isolated stretching (AIS) is an effective method of dynamic stretching developed over 40 years ago by Aaron Mattes.
+It is safer and more effective than traditional or static stretching as the muscle is only stretched when it is maximally relaxed.
+Evidence indicates that only a relaxed muscle can be stretched effectively.

-With static stretching stretching, the stretch is held for approximately 20-30 seconds.
-Holding a stretch for 3 seconds or more can result in a self-protective reaction by the nervous system which actually contracts the targeted muscle and ultimately defeats the purpose of stretching.
+With static stretching, the stretch is held for approximately 20-30 seconds.
+Holding a stretch for more than 3 seconds can result in a self-protective reaction by the nervous system which contracts the targeted muscle and ultimately defeats the purpose of stretching.
+Also, studies have determined that static stretching before running doesn't prevent injuries and it can also cause runners to become less efficient.

 When practicing active isolated stretching, the stretch is held for a maximum of 2 seconds to prevent the contracting defensive reaction from occurring.
 AIS stretches are designed to contract opposing muscles to allow targeted muscles to relax and stretch, i.e. quads are contracted to stretch hamstrings.